mkyleUD/Caviness-HPC-Shell/_episodes_bak/02-navigation.md

 ```
 {: .language-bash}
 ```
-.  ..  .bash_history .bash_logout  .bash_profile  .bashrc .bash_udit  documents  .ssh
+.  ..  .bash_logout  .bash_profile  .bashrc  documents  .emacs  .mozilla  .ssh
 ```
 {: .output}

 Notice how both `.` and `..` are visible as hidden files.

-To show files, their size in bytes, date last modified, permissions, and other
+Show files, their size in bytes, date last
-things with `-l`.
+modified, permissions, and other things with `-l`.

 ```
 $ ls -l
 ```
 {: .language-bash}
 ```
-drwxr-xr-x  2 traine everyone     2 Jul 13 15:48 documents
+drwxr-xr-x 2 yourUsername tc001 4096 Jan 14 17:31 documents
 ```
 {: .output}